leonuz/leonuz.github.io/_posts/2023-04-24-conspiracy-nut.markdown

         <figcaption>Foremost</figcaption>
 </figure>

-And then, inside the file 00019280.jpg we find the evidence that we need to put our "friend" in the Arkham Asylum!
+And then, opening the file 00019280.jpg we find the evidence that we need to put our "friend" in the Arkham Asylum!

 <figure>